 Once the cat is stable, or if the problem is caught before the cat starts showing any clinical signs of toxicity, your vet may want to clean out the cat's stomach.
 It's possible your cat will vomit on his own naturally, or your vet may opt to induce vomiting.

-What Foods Can I Share with My Cat?
+What Other Foods Should I Avoid Feeding My Cat?